rai-harshit01/ai-mood-playlist-generator/README.md

-# ai-mood-playlist-generator
+# 🎧 AI Mood-Based Playlist Generator
-This AI Mood-Based Playlist Generator allows users to input a description of their current emotional state (e.g., “I’m feeling heartbroken”, “I had a great day!”).
+This project uses AI to detect your mood and generate a personalized playlist using Spotify.

 ## 🔥 Features
 - Emotion detection using Hugging Face transformer (`distilroberta-base`)